dotvoid/stacked-router/README.md

 </button>
 ```

-## useView()
+### useView()

-Used to get query parameter, props or update query parameters or props or if a named layout is used.
+Used to get query parameter, props, layout or update query parameters or props or if a named layout is used.

 ```jsx
 import { useView } from 'stacked-router'